 If You Invested $1000 In This Stock 15 Years Ago, Here's How Much You Would Have Today

-Lam Research (NASDAQ:LRCX) has outperformed the market over the past 15 years by 10.59% on an annualized basis.
+Intuitive Surgical (NASDAQ:ISRG) has outperformed the market over the past 15 years by 18.23% on an annualized basis.

-Buying $1,000 In LRCX: 15 years ago, an investor could have purchased 19.72 shares of Lam Research at the time with $1,000.
-This investment in LRCX would have produced an average annual return of 18.78%.
-Currently, Lam Research has a market capitalization of $96.18 billion.
+Buying $1,000 In ISRG: 15 years ago, an investor could have purchased 95.26 shares of Intuitive Surgical at the time with $1,000.
+This investment in ISRG would have produced an average annual return of 26.68%.
+Currently, Intuitive Surgical has a market capitalization of $129.80 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.